arc-webservices/NASA-3D-Resources/3D Models/SOFIA/readme.md

 Final parts may require sanding/gluing depending on material selection and printer tolerance We encourage you to open a pull request to add additional tips!

+# Credits

+The 3D model files in this repository can also be found at (insert urls for NASA 3D resources repository here).

+Credits:

+The 3D-printable model of SOFIA was created by the SOFIA Mission Communications and Public Outreach Group with help from the NASA Ames SpaceShop Rapid Prototyping Facility.

+SOFIA Team
+•	Coral Clark - Airborne Astronomy Ambassadors co-manager
+•	Kassandra Bell - SOFIA social media lead
+•	Leah Strichartz - SOFIA public engagement specialist

+Photography
+•	Jake Killelea

+NASA Ames SpaceShop Rapid Prototyping Facility
+•	Randall Ticknor - intern
+•	Alex Mazhari - manager

+The following software was used to create the printable files:
+•	Blender 2.78b
+The contents of this repository are free to download and use.
+Please see the Usage Guidelines.